Whitley Bay: Transport

-The main bus operators in the town are Stagecoach North East, Go North East and Arriva Northumbria.
+The main bus operators in the town are Gateshead Central Taxis, Go North East and Arriva Northumbria.

 Until the late 1990s, Arriva owned and operated a bus station and depot in the town.
 This closed in 1998; the Park View Shopping centre lies on the site of both this and the old Post office building.

 Media

 The local weekly newspaper, The News Guardian, is published by Johnston Press and printed on the presses of the Sunderland Echo in nearby Sunderland.
 The alternative free weekly paper is the Chronicle Extra, formerly known as the Herald and Post.

 Education

-There are two high schools in the town: Whitley Bay High School and Monkseaton High School.
-The town is one of the few remaining in the UK that operates on a three-tier system, with first, middle and high schools.
+There is one high school in the town: Whitley Bay High School after the recent closure of Monkseaton High School.
+The town is one of the few remaining in the UK that operates on a three-tier system, with first, middle and high schools, though this system is soon to be abolished for the more common two-tier system.